Xeodee/payste.io/README.md

 ## BETA VERSION 0.0.5
-`User beware, use at your own risk via the MIT license.` Written by AbsorbStudios (LegendaryXeo & etement)
+`User beware, use at your own risk via the MIT license.` Written by ![absorbstudio] (http://develop.absorbstudio.com/images/wlogo.png) (LegendaryXeo & etement)

 #### "Responsive for dummies"